 In 2018, the Spanish Super Cup was played over a single leg for the first time when Sevilla faced Barcelona.
 Not only was this the first time that the two-leg format didn't take place, but it was also the first occasion in which the match was played overseas, with the fixture taking place in Morocco.

-Like in 2020, 2022 and 2023, this year's Spanish Super Cup is set to be played in Saudi Arabia.
-If you are wondering ‘Why is the Spanish Super Cup being played in Saudi Arabia?' then here is everything you need to know.
+Like in 2020, 2022, 2023, 2024 and 2025, this season's Spanish Super Cup is set to be played in Saudi Arabia.
+If you are wondering, ‘Why is the Spanish Super Cup being played in Saudi Arabia?' then here is everything you need to know.

 Why is the Spanish Super Cup being played in Saudi Arabia?
 The lowdown

 Spanish supporters have rarely made the trip over to the Middle East with just 27 Valencia fans buying tickets for the inaugural event in 2020.
-Last year, Athletic Bilbao's Raul Garcia also slammed the concept labelling it “complete nonsense” and stating that “football is now all about making money and finding sponsors”.
+In 2023, Athletic Bilbao's Raul Garcia also slammed the concept, labelling it “complete nonsense” and stating that “football is now all about making money and finding sponsors”.

 “We took a game that was forgotten in the middle of summer and made it into an international event.
 On an ethical plane, we are doing a lot here to help the development of women in soccer, which is our commitment.
 The rest of the political questions are outside the scope of soccer.”